-DB schemes are among the most secure pensions; they’re generous and the income paid each year to the retiree increases in line with inflation.
-Unfortunately, as people live longer, DB pensions are now considered too expensive for companies, and are consequently offered less.
+DB schemes are among the most secure pensions.
+They’re generous and the income paid each year to the retiree increases in line with inflation.
+Unfortunately, as people live longer, DB pensions are now considered too expensive for companies.
+Therefore, companies tend to offer them less.

 What is the Defined Contribution Pension (DC)

 Also called a “money purchase” pensions scheme, this pension is based on how much is paid in, how well the investments you have made are doing, and how you decide to take the money: in a lump sum, smaller sums, or regular payments.

 You also need to keep in mind that the pension provider takes a small percentage of your pension as a management fee.
 It is worth asking how much this percentage will be so you can have an idea of how much money you are really getting at the end.

 Some defined contribution schemes allow its members to choose the level of contribution they want to pay.
 So once again, it is worth checking with your pension if you want to shape it to your needs.

 However, with this pension, it is not possible to know in advance what pension benefits an individual will receive, as it completely depends on how much money has been added by the person at the retirement date.

 How to Review and Manage Your Loved One’s Pension